-UA VEHICLE USE IN MEXICO
+University of Arizona VEHICLE USE IN MEXICO

 University vehicles may be driven in Mexico with prior authorization and proper insurance documentation.
-Risk Management and Safety (RM&S) coordinates Mexican automobile liability insurance for university owned vehicles, as provided by State Risk Management.
+Risk Management Services (RMS) coordinates Mexican automobile liability insurance for university owned vehicles, as provided by State Risk Management.
 Mexican vehicle insurance is only provided for university owned vehicles.
 Private vehicles and commercial rental vehicles used on university business in Mexico are not covered by this program.

-PROCEDURE FOR REQUESTING MEXICAN INSURANCE PACKET
+PROCEDURE FOR REQUESTING MEXICAN INSURANCE PACKET:

-University departments planning a trip into Mexico must obtain a Mexican insurance packet from RM&S in advance of their trip.
+University departments planning a trip into Mexico must obtain a Mexican insurance packet from RMS in advance of their trip.
 These packets are vehicle and driver specific and must be placed in the vehicle prior to travel to Mexico.
 Authorities in Mexico only recognize coverage issued by insurance companies from Mexico, not coverage issued by insurance companies from the United States.